 “Good morning mam/sir.
 Can you help me find e best car for flood-prone areas?
 I’m thinking of Montero, Everest, or CR-V. Or maybe you have any suggestions?
 Thank you.
 God Bless.”

-Kidding aside, (and since amphibious vehicles aren’t a thing in our country – at least not yet), this is a valid question since the Philippines has yet to completely solve the problems of flooding.
-Some parts of Metro Manila, like Malabon or Navotas, have flood on the streets that exist round the year.
+While there aren’t any amphibious vehicles that are widely available and affordable in the Philippines yet, the question that they sent is still a valid one since the country has yet to completely solve the problems of flooding.
+Some parts of Metro Manila, like Malabon or Navotas, have flooded on the streets that exist around the year.

-Before I answer the reader’s question, let me remind you that we don’t recommend driving through floods, let alone do it regularly.
+Before we answer the reader’s question, we have to remind you that we don’t recommend driving through floods unless your vehicle has been heavily modified to do so.
 Cars are land vehicles, which means they are meant to be dry.
 They are made of metal components that could rust through constant exposure to moisture, not to mention the engine and electrical system that are both not for submarine exploration.

-If you can, then avoid flooded areas at all cost.
-Stop your car, turn around and find another route.
-Additional minutes or hours to your travel time is still better than having to send your car to costly repairs due to flood-related damages.
+If you can, avoid flooded areas at all costs.
+You can stop your car, turn around then find another route.
+The additional minutes or hours of extra travel time is still better than having to spend thousands of pesos on flood-related repairs and damages.

-But if you must, and you have absolutely no choice, just remember to do it with care.
-Don’t go through more than six inches of standing flood, or more than four inches of moving water.
-To give you an idea, six inches of flood is shin-deep, which would reach at least the underside of a typical sedan.
-Also, don’t go into the flood at speed as it can cause bow waves and splashes that could affect pedestrians, cyclists, riders, and other smaller cars.
-Be considerate of others.
+If you have to and you have no other choice, just remember to go through a flood with care.
+Don’t go through more than six inches of the standing flood, or more than four inches of moving water.
+To give you an idea, six inches of a flood is about shin-deep, which would reach at least the underside of a typical sedan.
+Also, don’t go into the flood at speed as it can cause bow waves and splashes that could affect pedestrians, cyclists, riders, and other smaller cars, with that in mind, it is important to be considerate of others.

-Other vehicles you could consider are the entries in the midsize SUV segment like the Isuzu mu-X, Toyota Fortuner, Chevrolet Trailblazer, and Nissan Terra, as well as their pickup truck counterparts such as the Mitsubishi Strada, Ford Ranger, Isuzu D-Max, Toyota Hilux, Chevrolet Colorado, and Nissan Navara.
+Other vehicles you could consider are the entries in the midsize SUV segment like the Isuzu mu-X, Toyota Fortuner and Nissan Terra, as well as their pickup truck counterparts such as the Mitsubishi Strada, Ford Ranger, Isuzu D-Max, Toyota Hilux, and Nissan Navara.

-Crossovers with considerable amount of ground clearances, like the mentioned Honda CR-V, could also be part of your choices.
-Subaru’s XV, Outback, and Forester, Mazda’s CX-5 and CX-9, Toyota’s RAV4, and Nissan’s X-Trail all have substantial amount of ground clearances, so I think you’re safe with them as well.
+Crossovers can also be viable as well but they need to have a considerable amount of ground clearance to successfully and safely make it through a flood.
+Options such as the previously mentioned Honda CR-V could also be part of your choices.
+Mazda’s CX-5 and CX-9, Toyota’s RAV4, and Nissan’s X-Trail all have a substantial amount of ground clearances, so these are safe choices to go with as well.

-While these vehicles would allow you to safely tackle flooded roads, I would like to add that investing in a flood-free parking spot for your car is just as equally important.
-Make sure to keep this in mind before you proceed on making the huge purchase.
+While these vehicles would allow you to safely tackle flooded roads, We would like to add that investing in a flood-free parking spot for your car is just as equally important.
+Make sure to keep this in mind before you proceed with making the huge purchase.